heistp/antler/README.md

 #### Features

-- move SCE examples into sce-tests repo and deploy to public server
 - combine Antler examples into one package, to share common setup
 - build Antler examples to a public server and remove from README
 - include git tags in kernel and Antler versions, and record in results